JeremyBowyer/Correlation_App/documents/glossary.md

 #### Linear Residual
 The residual values of a univariate linear regression, where the user provides an x column and a y column.
 It is the y value minus the expected y given the linear model.

+#### Offset Forward
+Data will simply be shifted forward by a specified number of data points.

+#### Offset Backward
+DAta will simply be shifted backward by a specific number of data points.